;

 Study Abroad

-Participation in EAP and other off-campus programs is strongly encouraged but requires advanced planning.
+Participation in the Education Abroad Program (EAP) and other off-campus programs is strongly encouraged but requires advanced planning.
 Students considering EAP should schedule a meeting with the community studies adviser to determine the best quarter(s) for participation in such programs.
 Students may petition to have EAP coursework satisfy one (1) of their topical courses for the major if the EAP course work clearly relates to the student's academic plan in the major.
 Petitions will be evaluated on a case by case basis.
-Students are encouraged to learn more about study abroad and other opportunities on UC Santa Cruz's Global Learning website
+Students are encouraged to learn more about study abroad and other opportunities on UC Santa Cruz's Global Learning website.

 Honors

 Honors in the community studies major are awarded to graduating seniors whose performance, including coursework, field study, and the senior capstone, is judged by a faculty committee to have achieved excellence.
-Highest honors in the major are reserved for students with consistently outstanding academic performance.
+Highest honors in the major are reserved for students with consistently outstanding academic performance in all areas.

 Requirements and Planners